 AcreTrader actually provides tons of data on historical returns on their site and even breaks it down by state.
-The average annual returns on farmland since 2000 have been 12.2%
+According to NCREIF, the average annual returns on farmland since 2000 have been 12.2%.

 AcreTrader Review – Holding Period

-When you invest in farmland through AcreTrader, expect your holding period to be 3-5 years, and sometimes as long as ten years.
+When you invest in farmland through AcreTrader, expect your holding period to be 5-7 years for row crop farms, and sometimes as long as ten years.
 AcreTrader is transparent about the estimated termination date, but they choose the exact sale date to optimize profits for their investors.

 AcreTrader Review – Risks